RCSEd Mentor Development Programme

 Overview

-The RCSEd Mentor Development Course is a practical online course designed to equip participants with essential mentoring skills for leadership and clinical settings.
+The RCSEd Mentor Development Course is a practical virtual course designed to equip participants with essential mentoring skills for leadership and clinical settings.
 It focuses on working effectively with trainees, colleagues, and patients while preparing participants to become mentors on the Royal College of Surgeons of Edinburgh (RCSEd) Surgical Mentoring Scheme.

 Key Benefits: